AI voice bots are getting law firms sued. The numbers are catching up fast.

 2025 Rules Changed Everything

-What One-to-One Consent Actually Means
+What One-to-One Consent Means

-- Generic consent forms are no longer valid
+- Generic consent forms aren’t valid

 - Each firm needs its own documented permission